Isaiah Zagar: Works

-In 1959 when I was 19 years old I was introduced to the folk art environment of Clarence Schmidt, My Mirrored Hope, Woodstock, New York, USA.
+In 1959, when I was 19 years old, I was introduced to the folk art environment of Clarence Schmidt, My Mirrored Hope, Woodstock, New York, USA.
 Soon after in 1961 there was a groundbreaking exhibition at The Museum of Modern Art, in New York City called The Art of Assemblage.
 Because that exhibition included assemblages of artists like Pablo Picasso, Jean Dubuffet, Kurt Schwitters, Antonio Gaudi alongside of untrained brickaleurs Clarence Schmidt, Simon Rodia and Ferdinand Cheval that gave me as a trained artist the rationale to include their concepts as manifestations of fine art.
-At a crucial time in my life it allowed me to begin what could be called a life's work making the city of Philadelphia, Pennsylvania into a labyrinthine mosaic museum that incorporates all my varied knowledge and skills.
+At a crucial time in my life, it allowed me to begin what could be called a life's work making the city of Philadelphia, Pennsylvania into a labyrinthine mosaic museum that incorporates all my varied knowledge and skills.

-Zagar first began Philadelphia's Magic Gardens by cleaning up two vacant lots adjacent to a property he purchased in 1994.
+Zagar began the work that would become Philadelphia's Magic Gardens by cleaning up two vacant lots next to a property he purchased in 1994.
 After clearing the lots, setting up a chain-link fence, and mosaicing his own property, he began to mosaic the fence and other parts of the abandoned lots.

-In 2002 the owner of the lots demanded Zagar buy the property for $300,000 or he would have it demolished.
-Through fundraising, private donations, and a lot of community support, the property was able to be saved, and the nonprofit organization, Philadelphia's Magic Gardens, was formed.
+In 2002, the owner of the lots demanded Zagar buy the property for $300,000 or he would have it demolished.
+Through fundraising, private donations, and a lot of community support, the property was able to be saved.
+A nonprofit organization, Philadelphia's Magic Gardens, was established to preserve and display the work.

-From 1991 to 2000 Zagar mosaiced the entire outside of the Painted Bride Art Center on Vine Street between N. 2nd and N. 3rd Streets in the Old City neighborhood of Philadelphia, a work he entitled Skin of the Bride, which he donated to the center.
+From 1991 to 2000, Zagar mosaiced the entire exterior of the Painted Bride Art Center on Vine Street between North 2nd and 3rd Streets in the Old City neighborhood of Philadelphia, a work he entitled Skin of the Bride, which he donated to the center.

 Zagar continues to create mosaic murals in Philadelphia, mainly around the South Street area.
-He has completed over 200 of these murals since 1968 and continues to work.
-He hosts a weekend workshop during the last weekend of each month April - October where participants can assist him in creating a new mural in the community.
+He has completed more than 200 of these murals since 1968.
+He hosts a weekend workshop during the last weekend of each month from April to October where participants can help him create a mural.
 Much of Zagar's work is completed free of charge or is commissioned by businesses or people in the area.
-A walking tour is available from Philadelphia's Magic Gardens which takes visitors to 20 of these mosaic murals.
+A walking tour is available from Philadelphia's Magic Gardens that takes visitors to 20 of these mosaic murals.